tdijkmans/Django-based-scraper/README.md

-# Recipe scraper | Practing web scraping
+# Recipe scraper | Practicing web scraping and other tech

 ## What this app does